giuseppecardenas/ogre-demo-xcode6/README.md

 ```

 Basically, if you run into similar errors, change the type in the declaration so it matches the one the linker is asking for.

+Paths are hardcoded since this was put together quickly, but you can use them as a reference.